 - Maximizing the company’s success via its ongoing projects

-What Constitutes a Good Project Management Office?
+What Constitutes a Good PMO?

 A good project management office ensures that projects in a multi-project environment run as smoothly as possible.
 PMOs that can be classed as top performers are much better at providing the necessary framework for projects than low performers.
 This means they manage to meet deadlines, budgets and quality requirements much more often.

 The PMO Survey conducted and published by TPG (in the German-speaking countries) revealed that top performers, by comparison, have significantly fewer problems with:

 - Effort estimation

 - Projects that are destined to fail from the start

 On the other hand, the first two points are the main reasons for unsuccessful projects with both low and high performers (see chart below).